strapi/documentation/docs/user-docs/latest/plugins/strapi-plugins.md

 ### <img width="28" src="../assets/plugins/seo-logo.png"> SEO

 The Strapi SEO plugin is designed to improve your application SEO.
 The Strapi SEO plugin is available in the in-app Marketplace and the [Strapi Market](https://market.strapi.io/plugins/@strapi-plugin-seo).
-Once installed, the plugin is available in the main navigation.
-The SEO plugin requires adding a shared component to Collection Types and Single Types.
-From the *SEO* link in the main navigation, a list of Collection Types and Single Types is available. <!-- these two sentences are not clear-->
+Once installed, the plugin is available in the main navigation and adds two pre-built components *MetaSocial* and *Seo* to the Content-type Builder.

+To apply the SEO plugin to a Collection Type:

+1. in the Content Builder select a Collection Type and click *Add another field*,
+2. select *Component* from the dialog box,
+3. select *Use an existing component* and click *Select a component*,
+4. select either *shared - MetaSocial* or *shared - Seo* from the dropdown menu,
+5. name the new component *MetaSocial* or *seo*, respectively,
+6. click finish.

 With the plugin installed, it is possible to: